pymc-devs/pytensor/doc/index.rst

 ``python setup.py develop`` to install a ``.pth`` into your ``site-packages`` directory, so that when you pull updates via Git, they will be automatically reflected the "installed" version.
-For more information about installation and configuration, see :ref:`installing Pytensor <install>`.
+For more information about installation and configuration, see :ref:`installing PyTensor <install>`.

 .. _available on PyPI: http://pypi.python.org/pypi/pytensor
 .. _Related Projects: https://github.com/pymc-devs/pytensor/wiki/Related-projects